baconjs/bacon.js/README.md

 `stream.toProperty(initialValue)` creates a Property based on the EventStream.
 You can optionally pass an initial value

+`stream.decorateWith(name, property)` decorates stream values (must be objects) with a new property with the given name and a value taken from the given Property.

 Property
 --------

 `Bacon.Property` a reactive property.
 Has the concept of "current value".
 You can create a Property from an EventStream by using either toProperty or scan method.

+`Bacon.constant(x)` creates a constant property with value x.

 `property.onValue(f)` subscribes a given handler function to the property.
 Function will be called for each new value in the stream, as well as for